jfarmer/git-intro/README.md

 1. Go to <https://github.com> and click the **+** menu in the upper-right hand corner and thenc lick **New Repository**

    <https://share.getcloudapp.com/jkuQRrnQ>
-1. Give your repository a name like `html-milestones` and a description then click the green **Create Repository** button
+1. Give your repository a name like `really-awesome-project` and a description then click the green **Create Repository** button

    <https://share.getcloudapp.com/Wnub6zA1>

    **Note**: You can name your repository anything.
-We're using `html-milestones` as an example name here.
+We're using `really-awesome-project` as an example name here.
 You'll have one repository per project, typically.
 1. You should see a page that looks roughly like this, but containing the information *you* entered: <https://share.getcloudapp.com/lluJXmwX>

 Next, you have two options depending on which scenario you're in: